jyouturner/groom4j/README.md

 Pull requests are a gold mine of information on how to implement new features or fix issues.
 We can apply the similar strategy to index those PRs and code changes.

+3. **Leverage Integration Testing**

+Integration tests are a valuable resource for understanding how a project interacts with its dependencies and how data flows between systems.
+In today's microservices-oriented world, these tests often encapsulate critical knowledge about system interactions.